 The Feast of Attila, an 1870 painting by Mór Than.
 Now in the Hungarian National Gallery.

 CHARLEMAGNE (c.
 747-814) Frankish Kingdom (now France).
 Military and political leader.
 King of the Franks, King of the Lombards and first Holy Roman Emperor.
 (8)

 A depiction of Charlemagne and his illegitimate son, Pippin the Hunchback.
 This is a 10th Century copy of an early 9th Century original.

 MURASAKI SHIKIBU (c.
 978-1025) Japan.
 Novelist and poet.
 Lady-in-waiting at Japanese Imperial Court during Heian period.
-The Tale of Genji.
-(3)
+The Tale of Genji. (on 3 lists)

 A portrait of Murasaki Shikibu writing at her desk, by Suzuki Harunobu about 1767.
 This Edo period woodblock in the ukiyo-e style is now at the Museum of Fine Arts, Boston.

 WILLIAM THE CONQUEROR (c.1028-1087) Normandy (now France)/UK.
 Military and political leader.
 Led Norman invasion of Anglo-Saxon England and became first Norman king of England.
 Possibly killed in battle.
 (9)